 Bedford with 2 Brigades has chased Hopton with 1 Brigade to Oxford.
-Rather than Battling or Dispersing, Hopton has moved Inside the Class 2 Fortress of Oxford.
-This means a Parliament General must have at least 3 Brigades before he can begin to Besiege it.
+Rather than Battling or Dispersing.
+Hopton has moved Inside the Class 2 Fortress of Oxford.
+This means a Royalist Army must have at least 3 Brigades before it can begin to Besiege it.
 For the moment, Oxford is just Masked by Bedford.